smartive/giuseppe/docs/errorhandling.md

    provided by the client.
 - `ParameterParseError`: The parameter parsing process threw an error (e.g. `throw new Error();` in the constructor of your custom class :wink:).
-- `WrongReturnTypeError`: Your route function did not return the type it was supposed to (e.g.
-   `(15 as string)` instead of `number`).
 - `ParamValidationFailedError`: The provided validator for a parameter did return false.
-- `RouteError`: A pretty random error occured (e.g. an exception during the route function, or maybe somebody called conole.log instead of console.log?).
-Actually the route error has a field `innerException` that delivers the exception thrown.
-It could be an elasticsearch error, that is returned by a rejected Promise.
-Basically every error that is not catched by giuseppe and happend during a route method.

 ## Error handling